yewstack/yew/docs/concepts/function-components.md

 ### Under the hood

-function components consists of two parts.
+Function components consists of two parts.
 First, the `FunctionProvider` trait which is comparable to the `Component` trait but it only has a single method called `run`.
 The second part is the `FunctionComponent` struct which wraps around the `FunctionProvider` type and turns it into an actual `Component`.
 The `#[function_component]` attribute essentially just implements `FunctionProvider` for you and exposes it wrapped in `FunctionComponent`.